abhaynayar/obsidian/notes/web.md

 - Using HTTP method `OPTIONS` to know what methods are allowed on the endpoint.
 - Sometimes, `Wappalyzer` may detect extra information in different pages (or in view-source).
 - Keep noting interesting things.
 While jumping from one feature to the next you might forget something.
+- To go directly into console in devtools `Ctrl-shift-J` similarly you can find shortcuts for other tabs.

 ### While hunting bugs
 - Setup context in proxy